davidinfosec/task-runway/README.md

  #### Bug hotfixes December 10th, 2023
 - Fixed item path/edit name not mapping properly to search, sort by ascending, sort by descending, move item up, move item down.
 - Fixed some bugs with undo and refresh.
 Plan to fix more soon as noted in [issues.](https://github.com/davidinfosec/task-runway/issues)

-Task Runway is an **open-source application** designed as a central location to take flight into your favorite tools.
-It is developed in C#, with alternative versions in Python available.

-As efforts to support the development and support of Task Runway, a [$10 donation is strongly encouraged](https://www.davidinfosec.com/donate) if you find value with this application. **With your contribution you will receive an exclusive Supporter's License Key.** Please take your time to evaluate before donating.
-We want to keep things light-weight and open source.

 ## C# GUI - x64 Executable (Recommended)